nv-legate/multimesh-jax/docker/README.md

 arguments for mapping the remote cache on the host network into the container.

 ```
-$ ./build.py
+$ ./build.py --framework paxml
 ```

-This will produce an image named `legate-jax-dev-release` that can be tagged and pushed where needed.
+This will produce an image named `legate-jax-dev:paxml` that can be tagged and pushed where needed.
 The image will contain all the code from the repos and installs Python libraries in editable mode and enables rebuilds of the C++ libraries.
 To build without the remote cache, use the `--no-cache` option to the build.
 For a full list of options see `./build.py --help`.